monsur/backup/README.md

 The primary motivation for having a backup system is *recovery*.
 If your computer fails, you can recover your data on a new computer.

-There is a slightly different but related dimension to backups, which is *longevity*.
-Longevity means I want my data to be available for decades and even centuries.
+There is a slightly different but related dimension, which is *longevity*.
+Longevity means I want my data accessible for decades and even centuries.
 I want my children and my children's children to have access to photos/videos of our family.

-Current backup systems tend to be better suited for recovery.
-For example, Apple's Time Machine is a robust backup mechanism.
-It backs up automatically and keeps file history so I can retrieve previous versions.
+Current backup systems are better suited for recovery.
+For example, Apple's Time Machine is a robust backup tool.
+It backs up automatically and stores previous file history.
 But it is also proprietary.
-You can't just grab a Time Machine drive and browse its files (even less so if the Time Machine backup is password protected with a password only I know).
+You can't grab a Time Machine drive and browse its files (even less so if the Time Machine drive is password-protected, and even less so if the password is forgotten).

-Full recovery is also not quite what I want.
+Full recovery is also not always what I want.
 For example, when I get a new computer, I like the idea of starting fresh.
-I want to copy my previous files, but I don't want to carry over my previous state (I have no clue how all the different versions of Python, Ruby, and Node actually work on my current setup).
+I want to copy my previous files, but I don't want to carry over the previous state (I have no clue how all the different versions of Python, Ruby, and Node coexist on my machine).

 Finally, the computing landscape has changed dramatically over the years.
 My first computer was filled with personal files.
-Scanned tax records, receipts, movies (let's be honest, pirated movies, thanks to BitTorrent!), music (same), and a just a lot of _stuff_.
+Scanned tax records, receipts, movies (let's be honest, pirated movies, thanks to BitTorrent!), music (same)... just a lot of _stuff_.

 Most of that stuff lives online now.
-It’s far easier to Google something than save a local copy for later.
+It’s easier to Google something than save a local copy for later.
+I don't even bookmark sites anymore.
 Most of my docs live in Google Drive.
 I love unlimited access to music from Spotify.
-And it’s far easier to rent or stream the latest movie.
+And it’s easier to rent or stream the latest movie.

 ## Photos & Videos: What really matter